The stars fell wrong.The stars fell wrong.

 Torven lunged before thought caught up.

 He hit Renn from the side, drove them both down.
-Fire roared overhead—close, so close the heat seared past his face.
+Fire roared overhead, a hand's breadth, no more.
 His cloak caught.
 Flames on his arms.
 Through leather, through wool, straight to skin.
-Burning.

 He rolled, smothered the flames in snow.
 The pain caught up, bright and sharp, the smell of his own flesh burning.